microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

 correctly.
 If you'd like to have your model defined in a different folder, please specify the Python namespace via the `--model_configs_namespace` argument.
 For example, use `--model_configs_namespace=My.Own.configs` if your model configuration classes reside in folder `My/Own/configs` from the repository root.

+### Cross Validation

+If you are doing cross validation you need to ensure that the `LightningDataModule` returned by your container's `get_data_module` method:
+- Needs to take into account the number of cross validation splits, and the cross validation split index when preparing the data.
+- Needs to log val/Loss in its `validation_step` method.
+You can find an example of handling cross validation in the [HelloContainer](../InnerEye/ML/configs/other/HelloContainer.py) class.

 *Example*:
 ```python